pingcap/tidb/docs/design/2024-10-21-convert-partition.md

 ### Logical functionality

-There are two main use cases:
+There are four main use cases:

-1. Move data from a partition out from the partitioned table to a new non-partitioned table:
+#### 1) Move data from a partition out from the partitioned table to a new non-partitioned table:
 `ALTER TABLE t CONVERT PARTITION p TO TABLE t2` MariaDB implements this as 'Move the partition into a table, and drop the partition definition'.
 But we TiDB could optionally also support 'Move the partition data into a table, and replace it with an empty partition, keeping the partition definition'.
 That would also support KEY/HASH partitioned tables, which MariaDB does not.
 Proposed option `TRUNCATE PARTITION`, so the full syntax would be `ALTER TABLE t CONVERT PARTITION p0 TO TABLE t2 TRUNCATE PARTITION` meaning the partition will be converted to a new table, and then truncated instead of dropped, while without `TRUNCATE PARTITION` it would be dropped instead.
 We could add `DROP PARTITION` as the default, if that makes things more clear?
 But the default must be drop partition (without syntax) since that is what MariaDB implements.

 Possible other options, specifically for Global Index:
-- skip converting them to local unique indexes in the non-partitioned table, since it will take extra time and resources for something that might not be needed?
+- Skip converting them to local unique indexes in the non-partitioned table, since it will take extra time and resources for something that might not be needed?
 But it might also mean that one cannot directly do CONVERT TABLE TO PARTITION if that requires such unique index, see below!
 Note: Oracle supports `[{INCLUDING|EXCLUDING} INDEXES]` as option for also exchanging the local indexes, which we could use for including or excluding the Global Index to be converted to local indexes.

 Discussion:
 - @mjonss propose to support `TRUNCATE PARTITION` option to cover more use cases.
 - @mjonss propose to always create "local" unique indexes for the global indexes, since it most likely need to be implemented any way, and could later add a new option for skipping.
 If we would support skipping creating "local" indexes from the global ones, then `{INCLUDING|EXCLUDING} GLOBAL INDEXES` is probably the most suiting option, with INCLUDING as default.
 Non-global indexes should always be included, since it is already stored that way.